How to Build a Button

 Conclusion

-We hope this has been helpful in explaining a variety of Tamagui features and some of the benefits of and ideas behind composable components.
+We hope this has been helpful in explaining a variety of Tamagui features and some of the benefits of and ideas behind compound components.

 There's certainly further you can go in building out your Button, but we think that in under 150 lines of code you're getting a nearly ideal API, fully typed sizing and themes, and a great balance of customization to performance.